 This is something my sister and I used to do as kids.

 I have five grandchildren.
 Instead of buying one large gift, I buy several smaller ones.
 The children really enjoy getting to open so many gifts.
-I have 5 individual boxes with their names printed on them.

 I read so often about wrapping gifts in comics from the Sunday paper, so I wrapped my grandson's gift in comics.
 It is really cute!